movementlabsxyz/MIP/MIP/mip-34/README.md

-# MIP-34: Fast-Finality Settlement
+# MIP-34: Fast Finality Settlement

-- **Description**: Establish the scope and components that are part of the Fast-Finality Settlement mechanism.
+- **Description**: Establish the scope and components that are part of the Fast Finality Settlement mechanism.
 - **Authors**: [Franck Cassez](), [Andreas Penzkofer](mailto:andreas.penzkofer@movementlabs.xyz)

 ## Abstract

-Fast-Finality Settlement (FFS) is a mechanism that allows for fast _confirmation_ of transactions backed by crypto-economic security.
+Fast Finality Settlement (FFS) is a mechanism that allows for fast _confirmation_ of transactions backed by crypto-economic security.
 Moreover it capitalizes on the economic security from the L1.
 This MIP outlines the high-level specifications and architecture of FFS.

 FFS is divided into